 When Are Pay Cuts Illegal?

-Even though an employer may legally to propose a pay reduction, employees who have contracts or are a part of their company’s collective bargaining agreement are under no obligation to accept that pay reduction.
+Even though an employer may legally propose a pay reduction, employees who have contracts or are a part of their company’s collective bargaining agreement are under no obligation to accept that pay reduction.

 The same rules apply to contract employees who have an employer impose a pay reduction on bonus pay.
 They can propose that reduction, but if the employee disagrees, they might have grounds to claim constructive dismissal if their employer decides to issue a substantial enough reduction.